ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 The framework acts as a **spinal cord** for your application: providing structure and coordination while allowing complete customization at every level.

-> I'd consider Phoenix to be like Flask.
-Ash fills the gap that brings Phoenix up to feature parity with a batteries included framework like Django.
+> Ash fills the gap that brings Phoenix up to feature parity with a batteries included framework like Django.
 > Ash Admin (Django admin), Ash Resource & Domain (Django models & ORM), AshJsonApi (Django REST Framework), Ash Authentication (Django Allauth), Ash Phoenix (Django Forms), Ash Policies (Django Permissions)
 >
 > But you aren't required to use Phoenix with an Ash project.
 Ash will happily work as a standalone CLI, terminal app or some other Elixir web framework that comes out tomorrow.